Nutritional or Herbal Supplements for Anxiety Symptoms?

 5. Magnesium –

 Three studies on magnesium in combination with other herbals, vitamins, and minerals have shown positive results for treating anxiety and anxiety-related disorders.
 More research is needed on magnesium alone to confirm its effectiveness.
+Magnesium is also thought to be an important supplement for those who suffer form chronic migraine headaches.

 Overall, Kava is the most researched supplement in this study’s review.
 Passionflower too showed promising results in studies for relieving anxiety symptoms.
 Kava had mixed results in the studies included in this review.
 Both magnesium and the specific amino acids cited above show promise, but also require further research.